Tellusant/docs/legitimacy/index.md

 *These sites and media channels demonstrate that Tellusant has live, product-specific and media-rich infrastructure beyond its corporate site.*

 ## 7. Assessment
 - **Formalities**: Tellusant is a registered U.S. entity with USPTO trademark and corporate address.
+It has a Mexican subsidiary.
 - **Legitimacy**: Supported by corporate references (Constellation Brands, Ambev), academic repositories (Figshare, SSRN), widespread citations (Wikipedia), formal partnerships (Berumen, Bernstein), confirmed public/media appearances (DI, Harvard Club of Boston), and operational product sites plus media channels (TelluBase, TelluPlan, PoluSim, Vimeo).
 - **Scale**: A multi-office firm with U.S. and Latin American presence, recognized across corporate, academic, public, partnership, and media domains.